mozilla-iam/auth0-custom-lock/README.md

-The Auth0 Custom Lock (NLX) reports [analytics about how users type their passwords](https://github.com/mozilla-iam/auth0-custom-lock/blob/master/src/js/decorators/track-password-manager-usage.js) in to differentiate between users who hand type passwords and users who machine enter passwords (either password manager or copy/paste) as a signal about the prevalence of password manager use.
+The Auth0 Custom Lock (NLX) reports [analytics about how users type their passwords](https://github.com/mozilla-iam/auth0-custom-lock/blob/master/src/js/decorators/track-password-manager-usage.js) in order to differentiate between users who hand type passwords and users who machine enter passwords (either with a password manager or via copy/paste) as a signal about the prevalence of password manager use.

 The data can be viewed in Google Analytics in the `Mozilla Corporation` parent